avcoder/comp2068-week04/01-express.md

 * controller is the logic
 * We will use [EJS](http://ejs.co).
 But can be used with a variety of HTML templating engines
 * Show [jade example](http://jade-lang.com/).
 Show how [fussy indents are](https://naltatis.github.io/jade-syntax-docs/)
-* so `express -h` by default uses pug/jade so we have to say `-e` to use ejs.
+* by default express uses pug/jade so we have to say `-e` to use ejs.
 For example `express myapp -e` will create a folder called myapp and inside it will have the structure of folders, some default pages but using [ejs template engine](http://expressjs.com/en/starter/generator.html)

 1. Run `express -e lesson4-part2`
 1.  `cd myapp`